kart1kxd/VALENTINE/README.md

 ## 📝 Usage

 Once the development server is running, open your browser and navigate to the provided local URL (typically `http://localhost:3000`).

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 💖 Acknowledgments

-- Thanks to all contributors who help spread the love!
-- Special thanks to the open-source community for inspiration and tools